argonne-lcf/nekRS-ML/README.md

 This branch of NekRS-ML includes a plugin that enables communication with a SmartSim database through the use of the SmartRedis API.
 [SmartSim](https://github.com/CrayLabs/SmartSim) and [SmartRedis](https://github.com/CrayLabs/SmartRedis) are open-source libraries developed by HPE that can be used for coupling traditional HPC applications with AI/ML functionality in situ.
-#Examples of how these libraries can be used for in situ training and inferencing of models

 Currently, this branch uses the `ktauChannel_smartredis` example to launch NekRS running in paralel on 4 GPU along with a co-located SmartSim database, and sends the velocity field to the database every 10 time steps of the simulation.
 The SmartRedis clients are initialized in the `UDF_Setup()` function and the data transfer is performed within `UDF_ExecuteStep()`.